tobikli/ba-thesis/content/proposal/objective.typ

 == Implement a scalable load testing framework to evaluate system performance under high concurrent usage

 In educational settings, Theia Cloud must support hundreds of students working simultaneously, especially during programming exams @turdiu:2020:OnlineExamsArtemis.
 However, its ability to handle high user loads has not been systematically tested.
-This thesis will develop a load testing framework that can simulate realistic student interactions at scale.
+This thesis will develop a load testing framework, as seen in @fig2, that can simulate realistic student interactions at scale.

 The framework will model typical user workflows, including editing code, executing programs, and interacting with the terminal, to replicate real-world usage patterns.
 The tests will assess latency, response times, and resource consumption under increasing user loads.
 The system’s breaking point, where performance degrades or failures occur, will be identified to provide insights for potential optimizations.
 The focus will be on developing a scalable and repeatable methodology that can be used for ongoing performance evaluations.

+To ensure the that scaled tests do not interfere with the CI/CD development process, a seperate testing environment will be set up.
+This environment will be isolated from the production system, allowing for extensive load testing without impacting real users or pipeline building.

+#figure(
+  image("/figures/component_diagram.svg", width: 80%),
+  caption: [Component Diagram of the scalable load testing framework], ) <fig2>

 == Analyze system performance and identify bottlenecks using monitoring tools